-• We acknowledge that abuse of children can take different forms - physical, emotional and sexual as well as neglect.
-We also acknowledge that online and cyber bullying can be forms of abuse.
+- We acknowledge that abuse of children can take different forms physical, emotional and sexual as well as neglect.
+We also acknowledge that online and cyber bullying can be forms of abuse. - Physical The physical ill treatment, which may or may not cause injury or discomfort, but which will harm or damage the health, emotions, well-bring or development of the child.